rvaser/bioparser/README.md

 # bioparser

 Bioparser is a c++ implementation of parsers for several bioinformatic formats.
-It consists of only one header file containing template parsers for FASTA, FASTQ and MHAP formats.
+It consists of only one header file containing template parsers for FASTA, FASTQ, MHAP and PAF formats.
 Hopefully more formats will be added in the future.

 ## Dependencies